Rodney King: 1991 police assault in Los Angeles

-The beating
+Beating

 Officer Tim Singer ordered King and his two passengers to exit the vehicle and to lie face down on the ground.
-Allen claims he was manhandled, kicked, stomped, taunted and threatened.
-Helms was hit in the head while lying on the ground; he was treated for a laceration on the top of his head.
+Allen claims that he was manhandled, kicked, stomped, taunted and threatened.
+Helms was hit on the head while lying on the ground; he was treated for a laceration on the top of his head.
 His bloody baseball cap was turned over to police.
 King remained in the car.
-When he emerged, he was reported to have giggled, to have patted the ground and waved to the police helicopter overhead.
+When he emerged, King was reported to have giggled, to have patted the ground and waved to the police helicopter overhead.
 King grabbed his buttocks, which Officer Melanie Singer took to mean King was reaching for a weapon, though he was later found to be unarmed.
 She drew her pistol and pointed it at King, ordering him to lie on the ground.
 Singer approached, gun drawn, preparing to arrest him.
 At this point, Koon, the ranking officer at the scene, told Singer that the LAPD was taking command and ordered all officers to holster their weapons.

-According to the official report LAPD officer Koon ordered the four other LAPD officers at the scene—Briseno, Powell, Solano and Wind—to subdue and handcuff King using a technique called a "swarm", where multiple officers grab a suspect with empty hands, to overcome potential resistance quickly.
-By standing to remove Officers Powell and Briseno from his back, the four officers claimed King had resisted attempts to restrain him.
-King denied he resisted.
-Witnesses also claimed King appeared not to resist.
-The officers later testified that they believed King was under the influence of phencyclidine (PCP), although King's toxicology tested negative for the drug.
+According to the official report, LAPD Sergeant Koon ordered the four other LAPD officers at the scene—Briseno, Powell, Solano and Wind—to subdue and handcuff King using a technique called a "swarm", where multiple officers grab a suspect with empty hands, to overcome potential resistance quickly.
+The four officers claim King resisted attempts to restrain him when he stood up to remove Officers Powell and Briseno from his back.
+Both King and witnesses dispute that claim.
+The officers would also testify later that they believed King was under the influence of phencyclidine (PCP), although King's toxicology tested negative for the drug.